 Aloiampelos (commonly known as Climbing Aloes), formerly Aloe ser.
-Macrifoliae, is a genus of succulent plants comprising 7 species found in southern Africa.
-They are typically multi-branched, climbing or sprawling shrubs with long, spindly stems and a large, woody base on the ground.
-These characteristics, as well as their soft, narrow, triangular leaves whose lower part ensheathes the stem, make them easy to distinguish.
-The genus is centered in the Eastern Cape, South Africa where they are also particularly common.
+Macrifoliae, is a genus of succulent plants comprising seven species found in southern Africa.
+They are typically multi-branched, climbing, or sprawling shrubs with long, spindly stems and a large, woody base on the ground.
+These characteristics and their soft, narrow, triangular leaves whose lower part ensheathes the stem make them easy to distinguish.
+The genus is centered in the Eastern Cape, South Africa, where they are also widespread.
 However, a few rare species also occur in isolated pockets further west in the fynbos vegetation of the Western Cape.

 Growing Conditions and General Care